-- 6.57 Pleasure Flights for valuable consideration can only be conducted by companies holding an AOC and (with the exception of flights in helicopters) take place only at Government or certificated / licensed aerodromes.
-Initial applications for a temporary aerodrome licence, if required, are to be made to the CAA using form SRG 2003. - 6.58 Flights conducted under Safety Standards Acknowledgement and Consent (SSAC) or Charity Flights must not be conducted during a day when a Flying Display or associated media coverage is organised. - 6.59 FDDs must coordinate Pleasure Flights and shall ensure that they do not take place during the Flying Display period itself, unless the prior approval of both the ATS provider and the Flying Display Participants has been obtained.
-At other times care should be taken to ensure integration with other air traffic. - 6.60 For Pleasure Flights operated from Flying Display sites, passengers must be escorted between the Spectator Area and the aircraft, both before and after each flight, and shall remain behind the Crowd Line whilst aircraft are displaying.
+- 6.61 Pleasure Flights for valuable consideration can only be conducted by companies holding an AOC and (with the exception of flights in helicopters) take place only at Government or certificated / licensed aerodromes.
+Initial applications for a temporary aerodrome licence, if required, are to be made to the CAA using form SRG 2003. - 6.62 Charity Flights must not be conducted during a day when a Flying Display or associated media coverage is organised. - 6.63 FDDs must coordinate Pleasure Flights and shall ensure that they do not take place during the Flying Display period itself, unless the prior approval of both the ATS provider and the Flying Display Participants has been obtained.
+At other times care should be taken to ensure integration with other air traffic. - 6.64 For Pleasure Flights operated from Flying Display sites, passengers must be escorted between the Spectator Area and the aircraft, both before and after each flight, and shall remain behind the Crowd Line whilst aircraft are displaying.
 The escort route must be planned to take them safely clear of other aircraft.
 All personnel associated with the pleasure flying operation must remain behind the Crowd Line when aircraft are displaying unless approval from the FDD has been granted and the requirement has been appropriately assessed in the Flying Display Risk Assessment.
-Smoking must not be permitted in or near to the Aircraft Parking Area.

-If helicopters are used for Pleasure Flights they must be positioned and routed so as to prevent problems with rotor downwash.
-In all cases, the site used for passenger loading and unloading must be safely clear of the flying area, and approved by the FDD.
+Smoking must not be permitted in or near to the Aircraft Parking Area. - 6.65 If helicopters are used for Pleasure Flights they must be positioned and routed so as to prevent problems with rotor downwash.
+In all cases, the site used for passenger loading and unloading must be approved by the FDD.
 If the helicopter operating area is not adjacent to the Spectator Area, as could be the case at off-aerodrome events, those parts of the site at which passengers would be expected to assemble before being escorted to the helicopter should be fenced off securely.
 Arrangements must also be made to prevent access to the helicopter operating area by third parties.